 Investigator(s): Daniela Spade and Mark Shafer

-SCIPP utilized the data archives of the United States Drought Monitor FEMA to produce a frequency-based analysis of drought and weather-related disaster declarations throughout the contiguous United States using Geographic Information Systems.
-The purpose of the analyses is twofold: First, a geographic assessment of the frequency of each category of drought in the contiguous United States is performed to address several common questions that arise when a region is experiencing a drought or is attempting to plan for future water resources, such as the frequency and average duration of drought in the region.
-Second, a spatial comparison is made between the dual frequencies of weather-related disaster declarations and drought, placing a spatial context in the ways in which droughts compare to other weather and climate extremes.
-This research was performed over the 2000 - 2017 time period at roughly the county level and is summarized in a technical report.
+SCIPP utilized the data archives of the United States Drought Monitor and FEMA to examine a frequency-based analysis of drought and weather-related disaster declarations throughout the contiguous United States using Geographic Information Systems.
+The purpose of the analyses is twofold: First, a geographic assessment of the frequency of each category of drought in the contiguous United States was performed to address several common questions that arise when a region is experiencing a drought or is attempting to plan for future water resources, such as the frequency and average duration of drought in the region.
+Second, a spatial comparison was made between the dual frequencies of weather-related disaster declarations and drought, placing a spatial context in the ways in which droughts compare to other weather and climate extremes.
+This analysis covered the 2000 - 2017 time period at roughly the county level.